ECCC-ASTD-MRD/gem/README.md

 # Instructions in a nutshell

+**Warning: dev-5.2 is a development branch: some configurations may not work, especially with gnu compiler suite, such as those whose name ends with "H"**

 See below for extended instructions.
 Further details are can be found in [GEM's manual](doc/GEM-manual.pdf) (PDF).